 - You may want to audit or clean up inactive accounts

-- Or you might be prepping to create, modify, or delete users
+- Or you might be preparing to create, modify, or delete users

 And it all starts with listing what’s already there.